Afghan War Glossary

 CST.
 The CSTs were an adaptation of the Marine Corps Female Engagement Teams.
 The Cultural Support Teams were comprised of females selected and trained by USASOC for deployment to Afghanistan to support SOF units.

 CSTC-A. The Combined Security Transition Command - Afghanistan was headquartered on Camp Eggers in Kabul and was the U.S. entity which was part of (in a parallel fashion) the NATO Training Mission - Afghansitan (NTM-A).
 In the later part of the OEF mission NTM-A became a subordinate unit of ISAF Joint Command (IJC) and CSTC-A became a part of ISAF headquarters.
 In 2014 CSTC-A was downsized and moved onto the ISAF compound (as if there wasn't enough room for personnel already on that overly crowded base!).
+As of December 2017 CSTC-A was still going strong.

 CT.
 Combined Team.
 As in Combined Team Uruzgan.